jso8910/retrosheet_py/README.md

 # Retrosheet sqlite database parser

+## Copyright notice

+> The information used here was obtained free of
+> charge from and is copyrighted by Retrosheet.
+Interested
+> parties may contact Retrosheet at "www.retrosheet.org".

+## Information about the Retrosheet files included with the project

+> The Retrosheet files included with this Python project include BIOFILE.txt, a list of every MLB player, manager, and umpire, and CurrentNames.csv, a file which contains the past names of every MLB team as it corresponds to its current name.

+> Use of this project will result in the download of 13 files from Retrosheet.
+One zip file per decade for the play by play data of each decade from the 1910s to the 2020s and one zip file that contains every postseason game.

-This is a project which takes every retrosheet regular season and postseason (not including the all star game) file and parses it into a database.
+This is a project which takes every Retrosheet regular season and postseason (not including the all star game) file and parses it into a database.
 There are still a few bugs which need to be resolved.
 These involve some location codes and modifiers, so if you see INVALID_LOC or INVALID_MODIFIER then that's it.

 To create the database, simply install all the requirements in requirements.txt (create a venv if you want to):